Chrysler New Yorker: 1946–1948

 The two-door sedan was available in three variations, and the body styles were shared with DeSoto, Dodge, and Plymouth branded models.
 The styles were a three-passenger Coupe, a six-passenger Club Coupe with a sloping rear roof, and a six-passenger brougham sedan with a formal rear roof appearance.

+New Yorkers produced between December 3, 1948 and January 11, 1949 were marketed as 1949 "First Series" models.
+This was due to production issues which resulted in the restyled 1949 models not being ready for release.